 Retreats

-In the 1980s and 1990s – when Ibiza gained a reputation for offering alternative lifestyles – more people interested in health and spirituality began visiting the island.
+In the 1980s and 1990s, Ibiza gained a reputation for offering alternative lifestyles, and, in addition to the hedonistic partygoers, people interested in health and spirituality began visiting the island.

 Today, Ibiza is home to a diverse array of wellness and yoga retreats.
 A peaceful alternative to the island’s party scene, they range from luxury resorts to more rustic eco-retreats, with many running year-round programmes.